 You don’t have to spend any extra time and energy to follow this system.
 You don’t have to manage your positions too.
 It is a completely mechanical trading system, which means it is either white or black, and it doesn’t need any analysis and interpretation.
 There is either a trade setup on the chart, so you take your position, or there is no trade setup, and so you check the chart the next day.
-You don’t have to analyze and consult different time frames, indicators, lines and… to decided whether you should go for the trade setup or you’d better to skip it because it is not a strong trade setup.
+You don’t have to analyze and consult different time frames, indicators, lines etc. to decide whether you should go for the trade setup or you’d better to skip it because it is not a strong trade setup.
 It is not like that at all.
-There are only two conditions: (1) there is a trade setup formed on the chart, so that you take it, and (2) there is no trade setup on the chart, so that you check it again the next day.
+There are only two conditions: (1) there is a trade setup formed on the chart, so that you take it, and (2) there is no trade setup on the chart, so that you check it again the following day.
 It doesn’t take you more than a few seconds to check each chart and see whether there is any trade setup already formed or not.

-How Does The Double Bollinger Bands Strategy Work?
+How Does Double Bollinger Bands Strategy Work?

 All you have to do is adding two sets of Bollinger Bands indicator.
 That is why this trading system is called “Double Bollinger Bands Trading Strategy”.

 Use the default settings for the first Bollinger Bands:

 In this article, I refer to this Bollinger Bands indicator as BB2, because its deviations is set to 2.

 The “deviations” of the second BB indicator, has to be set to 1:

 In this article, I refer to this Bollinger Bands indicators as BB1, because its deviations is set to 1.